pytroll/pyresample/docs/source/concepts/geolocated_data.rst

 We should also consider the "footprint" or size of that point on the Earth.
 Usually a space-based instrument isn't measuring a single micrometer of the Earth.
 More likely it is measuring a region tens, hundreds, or thousands of meters wide.
-We could represent this measured region as a circle with a radius, but another shape (ex. ellipse) could be more accurate depending things like the angle that the measurement was taken, the way the instrument makes the measurement (ex. moving while recording), the way the instrument works, or the way it works in various space and Earth atmospheric conditions, or many other complicated situations.
-All of these potential representations of this single "point" of data require different numbers of coordinates (single point versus circle versus ellipse versus bounding box).
+We could represent this measured region as a disc with a radius, but another shape (ex. ellipse) could be more accurate depending things like the angle that the measurement was taken, the way the instrument makes the measurement (ex. moving while recording), the way the instrument works, or the way it works in various space and Earth atmospheric conditions, or many other complicated situations.
+All of these potential representations of this single "point" of data require different numbers of coordinates (single point versus disc versus ellipse versus bounding box).

 In many of the algorithms implemented in Pyresample these points will be treated as either a single point with no radius of influence (ex. distance